ReSpeak/Qint/README.md

 To activate logging for audio, use e.g. `RUST_LOG=debug,qint_proxy::audio::audio_to_ts=trace`.

 By default, the proxy searches for the frontend in `../frontend/build`, where the frontend gets built by default.
 For packaging, it is useful to load the frontend for another directory, which can be set during compilation: `env FRONTEND_PATH=./frontend/ cargo build`

 ### Build the frontend
-The backend needs to be built first because it autogenerates part of the frontend code.
+Make sure to build the backend once before building the frontend, because the backend build autogenerates the `book_events.ts` file of the frontend.

 ```bash
 cd Qint/frontend